 - IV.
 The employee's signature on a copy of materials to be filed in the employee's personnel file signifies receipt and does not necessarily indicate agreement with its content.
 The employee will be afforded every right as outlined in Florida Statutes. - V. Personnel files, regardless of their location in the school system, are open to inspection pursuant to Florida Statutes, except as follows: - A. Any complaint and any material relating to the investigation of a complaint against an employee shall be confidential until the conclusion of the preliminary investigation or until such time as the preliminary investigation ceases to be active as defined in Florida Statutes. - B. Employee evaluations prepared pursuant to Florida Statutes, rules adopted by the State Board of Education, or a local School Board shall be confidential until the end of the school year immediately following the school year during which each evaluation is made.
 No evaluations prepared prior to July 1, 1983, shall be made public. - C. No material derogatory to the employee shall be open to inspection until ten (10) calendar days after the employee has been notified pursuant to III.B. of this rule. - D. The payroll deduction records of the employee shall be confidential. - E. Employee medical records, including medical claims, psychiatric and psychological records, shall be confidential.
-However, at any hearing relative to an employee's competency or performance, the hearing officer or panel shall have access to such records. - F. Any information in a report of injury or illness filed pursuant to Florida Statute that would identify an ill or injured employee. - VI.
+However, at any hearing relative to an employee's competency or performance, the hearing officer or panel shall have access to such records. - F. Any information in a report of injury or illness filed pursuant to Florida Statute that would identify an ill or injured employee. - G. Agency personnel information that is excluded under the provisions of 119.071, F.S. - VI.
 Notwithstanding other provisions of this rule, all aspects of each employee's personnel file shall be open to inspection at all times by School Board members, the Superintendent, and the principal or their respective designees in the exercise of their respective duties. - VII.
 Notwithstanding other provisions of this rule, all aspects of each employee's personnel file shall be made available to law enforcement personnel in the conduct of a lawful criminal investigation.

-112.08(7), 1001.43, 1012.31, F.S.
+LAW(S) IMPLEMENTED: 112.08(7), 119.07, 119.071, 1001.43, 1012.31, F.S.